Car Collector International

 Car Collector International Editorial

-McLaren GT in dark metallic grey with a light interior and silver multi-spoke wheels, front three-quarter view on a gravel forecourt in front of a timber-framed garage / carriage house — the 620 PS / 612 bhp M840TE grand tourer built on McLaren's MonoCell II-T carbon tub.
+McLaren GT in dark metallic grey with a light interior and silver multi-spoke wheels, front three-quarter view on a gravel forecourt in front of a timber-framed garage / carriage house — the 620 PS / 612 bhp M840TE grand tourer built on McLaren's MonoCell II-T carbon tub; the 2024 GTS is the mid-cycle facelift of the same car.

 Overview